-** Red Handdyed Eco Textile Silk Fabric **
+** Red Hand dyed Eco Textile Silk Fabric **

 ” Eco Textile Silk Cotton Ikat Fabric / Red Handdyed Eco Textile Silk Fabric “

-It is apparent that not only silk weaving, but even such specialized activities as half-silk and all-silk ikat production, is not limited to a single ethnic group.
-Weavers of Uzbek descent tend to produce cotton wefted half-silk fabrics.
+It is apparent that not only silk weaving but even such specialized activities as half-silk and all-silk ikat production is not limited to a single ethnic group.
+Weavers of Uzbek descent tend to produce cotton-wefted half-silk fabrics.
 So did weavers who call themselves Tadjiks and “Old Bukharans” Irani and Farsi settlers are more likely to be the weavers of all-silk fabrics.
 While Jewish and Chala weavers make exceptionally light and fine silk kerchiefs and shawls.

 The narrow width of this modern ikat fabric makes it well-suited for table runners, pillow covers, as well as window treatments, bed scarves, and more.
-This playful mix of colors will be a fun addition to a range of decorating styles from traditional to modern.
+This playful mix of colours will be a fun addition to a range of decorating styles from traditional to modern.